Batman: The Cult

-Batman: The Cult is a four-issue comic book miniseries.
+Batman: The Cult is an American four-issue comic book miniseries.
 It was published by the comic book publishing company DC Comics in their Prestige Format and released in 1988.
 It was written by Jim Starlin, illustrated by Bernie Wrightson, colored by Bill Wray and edited by Denny O'Neil.

 Plot

 The story follows the machinations of Deacon Blackfire and his cult of homeless followers, who have kidnapped Batman before the events of this story.
 Following a lengthy period of captivity and torture, Batman succumbs to brainwashing and undergoes hallucinations of killing people.
 Deacon Blackfire, worshipped by his forces as an immortal saint, intends to gain the public favor by having his homeless individuals kill criminals to stop corruption as the will of God.
 Batman is eventually freed from the cult but takes a long time to recover from his treatment at their hands.
 While going back to Blackfire's hideout in the sewers, Batman realizes he has gained followers due to using drugs and psychological manipulation.
 Batman is found by the second Robin, Jason Todd.
 Meanwhile, Gotham City politicians are assassinated by Blackfire's cult.
 While attempting to escape, Batman and Robin are attacked by Blackfire's men.
 Batman is paralyzed with fear, but overcomes it to save Robin.
 An attempt on Commissioner Gordon's life is made by Blackfire, leaving him hospitalized.
 Beyond Gotham, the authorities try to protect the city, then the National Guard is called in, then the military, and finally martial law is declared.
 After being taken back to Wayne Manor by Alfred, Bruce trains and heals from his trauma by remembering that he became Batman to not only avenge his parents' deaths, but to overcome his fears.
 Batman launches an attack on the cult alongside Robin and confronts Blackfire in combat, brutally beating him to the point where the preacher begs for mercy in front of his spectating followers.
 The homeless turn on Blackfire for this display of cowardice and kill him.
 The cult disbands and order soon returns to Gotham, with Batman burning the totem that Blackfire used to hypnotize his followers.